apache/trafficcontrol/docs/source/api/deliveryservices_id_servers_eligible.rst

 		}
 	]}

-..
-[1] Users with the roles "admin" and/or "operations" will be able to the see servers not eligible for assignment to *any* given :term:`Delivery Service`, whereas any other user will only be able to see the servers not eligible for assignment to a :term:`Delivery Service` their Tenant is allowed to see.
-For this particular endpoint,
-..
-[2] See `the Wikipedia article on Out-of-Band Management <https://en.wikipedia.org/wiki/Out-of-band_management>`_ for more information.
+.. [#ilowikipedia] See `the Wikipedia article on Out-of-Band Management <https://en.wikipedia.org/wiki/Out-of-band_management>`_ for more information.